-H&M carries out regular risk analysis to review the risks of errors within its financial reporting.
-At the end of each financial year the main risks within financial reporting are updated in a group-wide document.
-The same is done for operational risk.
+H&M carries out regular risk analysis to review the risk of errors within its financial reporting.
+At the end of each financial year the analysis of the main risks within financial reporting is updated in a group-wide document.
+The same is done for the analysis of operational risk.

-As in previous years, at the end of 2011 each central function reviewed its main risks, assessed these and identified the systems, methods and controls that are in place to minimise any impact of a risk.
-This information was compiled at Group level into an overall risk analysis and was discussed with each function with a view to gaining an overall picture of the main risks within the company.
+As in previous years, at the end of 2012 each central function reviewed is main risks, assessed these and identified the systems, methods and controls that are in place to minimise any impact of the risks.
+This information was compiled at Group level into an overall risk analysis and was discussed with the functions with a view to gaining an overall picture of the main risks within the company.